 To that end, the Arts Council commissioned three independent perspectives: an overview of Early Childhood Education and Care (ECEC) policy and provision in Ireland; a background paper on the role of the arts in early childhood learning and development; and an international perspective on best practice in Early Childhood Arts.
 In addition, in partnership with Irish arts organisations and practitioners, eight documented examples (in various formats) of Irish work have been produced.

-The three independent perspectives are will be available to download soon.
-Please click here for detailed information on each of the eight early childhood arts projects documented during the process.
+The three independent perspectives are available to download from the following link: Early Childhood Arts: Three Perspectives (PDF, 1.08 MB).
+For detailed information on each of the eight early childhood arts projects documented during the process - click on the following link: ECA Contacts ECA_Contacts and Projects 2013.doc (0.03 MB, MS Word)